brisberg/friday-fellows-gcf/README.md

 Serverless Backend is implemented by a series of Cloud Function, located in the `functions` directory.

-`firebase deploy --only functions` to depoly all functions to Firebase/GCP
+`firebase deploy --only functions` to deploy all functions to Firebase/GCP

+To run all backend unit tests: `cd functions && npm test`

 ## Web App